jonjanelle/DialogTree/README.md

 * Player response options are separated by the '|' character.
 * The position of an item in the user response options corresponds to the location of the next message in the dialog tree.

-* If the user says "Psh.." first, then the first message in the next level is chosen as 'Psh..' was the first option.
+* If the user chooses "Whatever", the first option in level 1, then "Excuse me?" is next because it is the first level 2 message.

-Thus:
+Similarly in level 1:
-* 'Psh..' leads to 'You've got some nerve'
+* 'Howdy' --> 'She gives you a silent, stern glare'
-* 'Howdy' to 'She gives you a silent, stern glare'
+* 'Bye' --> 'Bye bye!'

-* 'Hola' to 'What do you want?'
+This pattern is continued throughout subsequent levels.